vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/12_brahma-sUtre-ngIkAraH.md

 > The Vedas are not the product of a maker, i.e. the Bhagavān.

 Karaṇa here in the sense of "things that are made or produced",
-by the rule "suffix lyuṭ" in the sense of the object of the action.
+by the rule "suffix lyuṭ" in the sense of the object of the action.223
 This then means that the Vedas are preterhuman.

-222: Karmaṇi Lyuṭ Pāṇini.
+[223]: Karmani Lyu!
+Papini.

 [[88]]